milvus-io/milvus-docs/site/en/quick_start/get_started/connect_milvus.md

 # Connect to the Server

-This article decribes how to connect to a Milvus server.
+This article decribes how to connect to the Milvus server.

 <div class="alert note">
 <li>See <a href="https://github.com/milvus-io/pymilvus">Python API documentation</a> for details about APIs.</li>